Skip to content

 AI Answer Engines Are Reshaping Reputation Discovery

 The most consequential shift in ORM for 2026 is the rise of AI as a primary discovery channel.
 According to BrightLocal, AI tools like ChatGPT have surged from 6% to 45% of consumers using them for local business recommendations in a single year, making AI the third most popular source behind Google and Facebook.
+ChatGPT alone processes approximately 1.1 billion queries daily with 800 million weekly active users.
+Perplexity has grown to 45 million active users with 780 million monthly queries.
+Google Gemini has nearly quadrupled its market share from 5.4% to 18.2%.

-85% of brand mentions in AI answers originate from third-party pages rather than brand-owned domains, and 48% of AI citations come from community platforms like Reddit and YouTube.
+Only 30% of brands stay visible from one AI answer to the next, and 40–60% of cited domains change in just one month.
+85% of brand mentions in AI answers originate from third-party pages rather than brand-owned domains, and 48% of citations come from community platforms like Reddit and YouTube.

-Meanwhile, zero-click searches continue rising.
-58.5% of US searches and 59.7% of EU searches end without a click.
+The commercial implications are significant.
+AI search traffic converts at 14.2% compared to Google's 2.8%—roughly five times higher.
+AI-referred visitors spend 67.7% more time on sites and deliver 4.4x higher economic value than traditional organic traffic.
+Meanwhile, zero-click searches continue rising—58.5% of US searches and 59.7% of EU searches end without a click.
 Searches triggering Google's AI Overviews show an 83% zero-click rate.
-For ORM, this means your brand's reputation is increasingly mediated by AI summaries that users never click through to verify.
+For ORM, your brand's reputation is increasingly mediated by AI summaries that users never click through to verify.

 This is precisely why Whitehat has invested heavily in Answer Engine Optimisation (AEO)—ensuring our clients' brands are accurately represented when AI answers questions in their market.